 - Use black ink if possible.
 Blue ink and pencil do not scan well.
 If necessary, make a copy of the document before scanning it, and darken with the copy machine settings.

 - For large documents, where only the last page has a signature, consider converting the document to PDF in your wordprocessor and only scanning the signature page.

 - Request depositions on a CD and convert them to PDF using a word processor.

-- If graphs, images or color photos are used, one page may be close to exceeding the 5 MB size limit.
+- If graphs, images or color photos are used, two pages may be close to exceeding the 10 MB size limit.

 - Check the size of a scanned document before uploading it in CM/ECF.
 The size limit is 10 MB per document.
 To verify that the size of the document meets the 10 MB limit, right-click on the PDF document and select properties.
 This will